-Alberta Community Bat Program Manager - WCS Canada Contractor
+Alberta Bat Program Coordinator - WCS Canada Staff

-Cory Olson is a wildlife biologist, Principal at Sky Ecological consulting company and Program Coordinator for the Alberta Community Bat Program, which he helped start in collaboration with WCS Canada and the Government of Alberta.
-He is leading the development of several public outreach and education projects relating to bats and other wildlife, including a citizen science project to collect information on roosting bats.
+Cory Olson is the Coordinator for the Alberta Bat Program after playing this role for several years as a contractor.
+He is leading the development of several public outreach, education, and research projects relating to bats and other wildlife, including a citizen science project to collect information on roosting bats.
 He first got involved with bats at the University of Calgary, where he completed an MSc degree focusing on bat ecology.
 Over the last 15 years, he has been involved with several bat research and monitoring projects in western Canada.

 Susan Holroyd has an MSc in behavioural ecology of bats from the University of Calgary, and works closely with Cory Olson to deliver the Alberta Community Bat Program in the Calgary region of Alberta.
 As the Principal for Holroyd Ecological Consulting, she has been involved in the creation of a set of Best Management Practices for Bats in relation to industrial activities associated with resource-development that may impact bats and their habitats.

-Masters Student, Department of Microbiology, Thompson Rivers University
+MSc.
+Student, WCS Canada and Thompson Rivers University

 Photo Credits: Header Photo- Jared Hobbs